-Inside: Kids museum can be fun, educational and creative experiences.
-But only if you make preparations that your kids will love.
-Here are 10 ways to make kid museum experiences come alive for your family.
+Inside: Art museums and kids museums can be fun, educational, and creative experiences.
+But it requires preparation.
+Here are 10 ways to make an art museum experience come alive for your family.

 The information from this blog is a recap from my “Tidbits of Wisdom for Parents,” video series found on my YouTube channel.
 It’s approximately 9 minutes in length.
 All the videos in the series focus on ways you can help your child tap into their sense of wonder and curiosity thus helping them to be brighter kids.
 If you prefer to watch the video, click on the link at the end of this post.

 Kids Museum: Making Art Museums Come Alive for Kids!

-Visiting Art Museums With Kids: 10 Points to Make it a Smashing Success!
+Visiting Art Museums With Kids: 10 Points to Make it a Success!

 #1: Kids Museum: Preparation is Everything!

 Before going, prepare your kids for what they will encounter.
 Prepare them in the same way you would prepare them prior to going to a musical, a play, an orchestra, etc. Go to the library.
-Check out books about artists—Pablo Picasso, Pierre-Auguste Renoir, Claude Monet, Mary Cassatt, Vincent Van Gogh, Jackson Pollack, and others.
+Check out books about artists such as:

 Show your children their artwork and ask them questions that will stir their imaginations and get them thinking such as:

 - What do you like best about this painting?